Safeguarding and Prevent Policy

 • Self-neglect

-4. The referral process
+4b.
+The referral process

 The following “5 R” process MUST be followed by ALL staff:

-• Recognise the signs of abuse
+• Recognise the signs of abuse.

-• Respond and react accordingly
+• Respond and react accordingly.

-• Record the facts of the disclosure
+• Record the facts of the disclosure.

-• Report the disclosure to a Safeguarding Representative for your locale as soon as possible / within 48 hours.
-All reports must be forwarded to the National Safeguarding Advisor/Head as soon as possible/within 48 hours.
+• Report the disclosure to a Safeguarding Representative for your locale as soon as possible / within 24 hours.
+All reports must be forwarded to the National Safeguarding Advisor/Head as soon as possible/within 24 hours.

-• Refer (to the emergency services or Social Services or through the Channel process) in situations where an individual may be at risk of immediate harm – and ensure that the information is reported to Safeguarding Representative and National Safeguarding Advisor as soon as possible after the referral, always within 48 hours.
+• Refer (to the emergency services or Social Services or through the Channel process) in situations where an individual may be at risk of immediate harm – and ensure that the information is reported to the Safeguarding Representative and National Safeguarding Advisor as soon as possible after the referral, always within 24 hours.

 Information sharing